10Kft/ruby-saml/README.md

 # Ruby SAML [![Build Status](https://secure.travis-ci.org/onelogin/ruby-saml.png)](http://travis-ci.org/onelogin/ruby-saml)

 ## Updating from 0.7.x to 0.8.x
-Version `0.8.x` changes the namespace of the gem from `OneLogin::Saml` to `OneLogin::RubySaml`.
+Version `0.8.x` changes the namespace of the gem from `OneLogin::Saml` to `OneLogin::RubySamlFrozen081`.
 Please update your implementations of the gem accordingly.

 ## Overview